zjom/fn/README.md

-# FUNCTIONAL GOLANG
+# FUNCTIONAL HELPERS

-This is a library of functional programming in Golang.
+Library of helper functions for the functional programming paradigm in go.

-# MANIFESTO
-  No loops
-  No ifs without else
-  No side effects
-  No assignments in functions
-  No arrays